tdimitrov/tranqap/docs/config.rst

 Configuration file
 ==================

-rpcap looks for a file named **json.config** in the current working directory.
+tranqap looks for a file named **json.config** in the current working directory.
 As the name suggests, it's a JSON formatted file, which contains an array of targets.
 The general structure is like this:

 .. code:: json